 How to Apply for the 24-month STEM extension

-The student submits the STEM OPT Request form and Form I-983 to ISSS in KL 101.
-The student is issued a new I-20 to send with Form I-765 to USCIS as detailed on our ISSS OPT web page for current students.
-This is the same application process used to file the initial post-completion OPT application except additional required documents are required.
-The I-765 application and further instructions can be found on the USCIS web page.
+The student submits the STEM OPT Request Form and Form I-983 to ISSO in KL 101.
+The student is issued a new I-20 to send with Form I-765 to USCIS as detailed on our ISSO OPT webpage for current students.
+This is the same application process used to file the initial post-completion OPT application except additional documents are required.
+The I-765 application and further instructions can be found on the USCIS webpage.

 What must a student do after being granted the 24-month STEM extension?

 - The student must report to his or her DSO or in their SEVIS Student Portal any change within 10 days:

 - Legal name;

 - E-mail address;

 - The student must also report to his or her DSO every six months using the STEM OPT Participation Reporting Form to confirm the information listed above; even if there have been no changes.